kanisterio/kanister/design/kanister-kopia-integration.md

 > 📝 The examples in this section use S3 for illustration purposes.

-- Establish a connection to the Kopia repository
+- Establish a connection to the Kopia repository.
+This is equivalent to running the following command:

 ```sh
 kopia repository connect s3 \